mellowdistrict/fpki-guides/_includes/apple_trust_store_removal_faqs.md

 ### Where can I get the DHS Federal Network Resilience (FNR) Webinar slides?
 The FNR Webinar slides (.pdf) can be found [here.]({{site.baseurl}}/docs/FPKI_Trust_Removal_-_FNR_Webinar_08022018.pdf){:target="blank"}

-### If I redistribute COMMON today, it won’t get erased when I update to the next major release of my Apple device’s operating system, right?
+### If I redistributed COMMON today, won’t it get erased when I update to the next major release of my Apple device’s operating system?
-Correct.
-We have verified this on both macOS and iOS.
+Incorrect.
+If you redistributed COMMON already, it will *not* get erased when you upgrade to the next major release of your Apple device’s operating system.
+We have verified this for both macOS and iOS.
+So, if you haven't already done so, please redistribute COMMON today!

 ### I'm still not sure I get it.
 Can you explain this change to me in a different way?
 - **Current State**: Apple distributes COMMON from its certificate stores to all Apple devices.
 This means that Apple *trusts* COMMON as a *known root certification authority*.
 Because Apple *trusts* COMMON, it trusts all Federal PKI CA-issued certificates because they validate to COMMON.